SharePoint/sp-dev-docs/docs/sp-add-ins/update-sharepoint-add-ins.md

 If the updated version of the add-in needs more (or fewer) permissions to components of the host web, make changes as needed to the [AppPermissionRequests](http://msdn.microsoft.com/library/4e617622-78d3-3d23-677d-9957eb1fb107%28Office.15%29.aspx) section of the add-in.
 In Visual Studio, use the **Permissions** tab of the manifest designer.

 When an add-in is updated, the user is always prompted to grant permissions, whether the permissions have changed or not since the previous version.
 If the new version requests *fewer* permissions than the preceding version, the additional permissions of the preceding version *are not revoked*.
-The only way to restrict the add-in to the permissions that the latest version needs is for a user to open the page *{SharePointDomain}*`/_layouts/15/appinv.aspx` after the add-in has been updated, and then manually enter permission markup that conforms to the [AppPermissionRequests](http://msdn.microsoft.com/library/4e617622-78d3-3d23-677d-9957eb1fb107%28Office.15%29.aspx) schema.
+The only way to restrict the add-in to the permissions that the latest version needs is for a user to open the page *{SharePointDomain}* `/_layouts/15/appinv.aspx` after the add-in has been updated, and then manually enter permission markup that conforms to the [AppPermissionRequests](http://msdn.microsoft.com/library/4e617622-78d3-3d23-677d-9957eb1fb107%28Office.15%29.aspx) schema.

 If the updated version of the add-in has prerequisites that the earlier versions did not have (or no longer has some prerequisites that earlier versions had), make changes as needed to the [AppPrerequisites](http://msdn.microsoft.com/library/7622b55f-01a1-2c39-9daa-7cfb1a3c890f%28Office.15%29.aspx) section of the add-in.
 In Visual Studio, use the **Prerequisites** tab of the manifest designer.

 ## Next steps
 <a name="Next"> </a>

-Continue with the next bullet in the section [Major steps in updating an add-in](#MajorAppUpgradeSteps) or go directly to one of the following articles:
+Continue with the next bullet in the section [Major steps in updating an add-in](#MajorAppUpgradeSteps), or go directly to one of the following articles:

 -  [Update add-in web components in SharePoint](update-add-in-web-components-in-sharepoint.md)
 -  [Update host web components in SharePoint](update-host-web-components-in-sharepoint.md)